hadasc/aws-alexa-lambda-workshop/SMSDictationSkill.md

 You will see the results of your execution at the top of the page.
 You can look at the result returned by your function execution at the top of the window and full log at the bottom.
 If all went well, you should see a similar output as the screenshot below:
 ![Execution](screenshots/Screen8.png)
-As you can see, although your code was executed successfully, There is an exception that was raised.
+If you created a new role or don't have the right permissions in your existing roles, you will see an error, although your code was executed successfully.
+Looking at the logs, you will find that there is an exception that was raised.
 Check the log output section to find out the reason for this exception.

 #### Setup Lambda IAM Role permissions
-# TODO
 As you saw in the previous section, the reason for our exception is insufficient permissions of our Lambda functions to access SNS.

 To fix that, we need to provide the role that was created during our function creation, the right permissions to access SNS.